kirbydesign/designsystem/.github/CONTRIBUTING.md

 #### The good issue is closed when there i no need for it (except bug reports!)
 <!-- - Close an issue if you do not need it anymore and work haven't begun on it.  -->
-If an issue that you have submitted is no longer necessary and no work has been done on it; go ahead and close it.
+If an issue that you have submitted is no longer necessary and no work has been done on it, go ahead and close it.

-This is not because it might not provide value to Kirby, but there is almost certainly someone needing work done, that is more preceeding than an issue for which there really is no need.
+This is not because it might not provide value to Kirby.
+But there is almost certainly more preceeding issues, than for one which there really is no need.

 If someone else has a need for your issue again, they can just go ahead and open a new issue.
 No harm done (issues cost nothing to create afterall).

 This does not go for bug reports however, as we want to unearth and solve as many bugs as possible.